TomCan/mod_request_limit/README.md

 ```

 ## Configuration
-The idea (can change) is to create 'buckets' that will receive the requests.
+The concept is that you create 'buckets' that will receive the requests.
 On a bucket, you will define how many
 requests are allowed in what timeframe.
 ```
 <VirtualHost>